lahabana/wideor-server/README.md

 `WIDEOR_VERSION` The version you will run (if this is different from 'development' it will use release js and css from the bucket specified `WIDEOR_AWS_STATICBUCKET` so be sure this release exists on the bucket).
 If not set it uses development.

+`WIDEOR_API_URL` This is to set the url of the API for the js (this is quite usefull to use a mock server for example http://wideorserver.apiary.io ;) ).

 ## Redis configuration

 `WIDEOR_REDIS_HOST` The host of the redis server (if not set it will use 127.0.0.1) (this is necessary on both server and worker)